mbarlow12/shale/README.md

 ### Converting collections

-Shale allows converting collections for formats that support it (JSON, YAML and CSV).
+Fido allows converting collections for formats that support it (JSON, YAML and CSV).
 To convert Ruby array to JSON:

 ```ruby